 - In the event that a grievant files an additional grievance(s) before the first grievance has been resolved, the administrator responsible for receiving the grievance at this step also shall follow this procedure for the additional grievance(s).
 The administrator shall provide a written answer to the additional grievance(s), clearly identifying which grievance is being addressed by that answer, and shall distribute the answer as indicated above.

-- The Director of Human Resources or designee shall ensure that Steps I and II of this procedure have been followed for all grievances.
+- The Office of Human Resources shall ensure that Steps I and II of this procedure have been followed for all grievances.

 - Step III: Appeal to the Vice President